Post-Quantum Multi-Party Computation: Technical Overview

 It is not hard to see that AFS-spooky encryption is a special case of multi-key FHE where multi-key ciphertexts have the following structure

 This additional structure is going to be our main leverage for constructing an efficient extractor.

-To complete the description of the extractor, we will find a mechanism to \emph{peel away} encryption layers one by one from an AFS-spooky (multi-key) ciphertext.
-We do this via careful \emph{homomorphic} evaluation of the independently generated programs $(\obfC_1, \dots, \obfC_n)$, as described below.
+\paragraph{The Extractor.} Going back to our extractor, our next technical insight is to look for a mechanism to \emph{peel away} encryption layers one by one from an AFS-spooky (multi-key) ciphertext.
+Our extractor will achieve this via careful \emph{homomorphic} evaluation of the independently generated programs $(\obfC_1, \dots, \obfC_n)$, as described below. \begin{itemize} \item First, homomorphically execute the code of the adversary using the AFS-spooky scheme to obtain